sg-crest A Singapore Government Agency Website

 • Custody (who makes the major decisions).

-• Care and control (who takes care of the children on a daily basis).
+• Care and control (who takes care of the children on a daily basis; the parent the children live with).

 • Access (how often the parent who does not have care and control sees the children).